-Tracking customer product return rates is an important cornerstone that can reduce returns, thereby saving you money.
-Knowing the trends, discovering any pattern of events in the cycle between a purchase and its return will give you powerful insights as to what to improve upon, or do away with entirely.
+Gather shopper data on product return rates.
+Tracking any patterns in the cycle between a customer purchase and its return can give sellers powerful insights into what to improve upon or do away with entirely.

 When a customer initiates a return of an item ordered via Prime shipping, Amazon immediately issues that refund, without waiting for the item to be returned.

 Amazon immediately takes the return funds from your upcoming disbursement and usually gives the customer a shipping label to return the item to the proper warehouse.
 Customers are on the honor system to return the item they no longer want within 45 days.